lmc2179/lmc2179.github.io/drafts/quantreg_pi.md

 Other ways of doing PIs: link to shalizi

 # Appendix: How the data was generated

+The feline fashion visionaries at Purrberry are, regrettably, entirely fictional for the time being.
+The data from this example was generated using the below code, which creates skew normal distributed noise:

 ```python
 import numpy as np